Social Health UX for Urbanism

 ✔️ and a community builder’s heart for people

-The hidden reason why so many people struggle with loneliness is because of a failure of design.
-Our distraction-filled lives and the car-centric, isolating cities we live in were designed (even if accidentally) to result in disconnection.
-But it doesn’t have to be that way.
+The hidden reason why we’re in a loneliness epidemic is because of a failure of design.
+Our distraction-filled lives and the car-centric, isolating places we live in were designed (even if unintentionally) to result in disconnection.

-Design creates cities.
+Design creates places.

 Design creates culture.